 REQUIRED MATERIALS FOR THE RNI POSTDOCTORAL FELLOWSHIP

-To be submitted by the postdoctoral trainee or PI following an interview at Duke.
+To be submitted by the postdoctoral trainee (or prospective trainee committed to a lab at Duke)

 Required materials for the RNI Fellowship application:

-- Current standard NIH Biosketch of the applicant.
-Research accomplishments should be clearly stated in the NIH Biosketch.
+C. Current standard NIH Biosketch of the applicant.

-- Current standard NIH Biosketch of proposed mentor.
+D. Current standard NIH Biosketch of your Duke mentor.

-- Three letters of recommendation to be emailed directly to the committee at firstname.lastname@example.org.
-In the subject line, please include “RNI Fellows LOR – Applicant name”.
-One of the three letters should be from the prospective PI, in the form of an assessment of the applicant’s qualifications for the proposed work.
+E. Three letters of recommendation to be emailed directly from references to the Committee at firstname.lastname@example.org.
+In the Subject line, please include “RNI Fellows LOR – Applicant name”.
+One of the three letters should be from your Duke mentor.